Pingasmaster/archInstall/README.md

 In order to have internet, install the network manager with `pacman -S networkmanager && systemctl enable NetworkManager[ENTER]` !
 If you do not install that, you will NOT have any way to access internet (nor connect bluetooth devices), even with an ethernet cable plugged in or a wifi card.

-To connect bluetooth devices, first make sure you have a compatible bluetooth card (usually a wifi card does also bluetooth), then `pacman -S bluez bluez-tools[ENTER]`.
+To be able to connect bluetooth devices later on, first make sure you have a compatible bluetooth card (usually a wifi card does also bluetooth), then `pacman -S bluez bluez-tools[ENTER]`.

 ### Major optionnal step 1: create another user